KristinTsui/Genetic-Disease-Classifier/README.md

-# DS
+# Supervised ML
-DS project
-Dataset to train machine learning model for Data science bootcamp
+Genetic disease classfication in pediatric patients Train and compare different machine learning algorithms to identify genetic disease using a medical dataset.